Introduction :

 Output :

-After run the program, asked the user to enter a character, reads the character using the getch() function and using the printf() function displays the character on the screen.
+After running the program, it asks the user to enter a character.
+It reads the character using the getch() function.
+Then, using the printf() function it displays the character on the console screen.
 You can see the output like below image.

-Stop the termination of program by getch() function in C programing language :
+Stop the termination of program by getch() function in C programming language :

-Sometime you see a C program immediate stop after execution all the code of the program.
-So you can not see the output of the program.
-In this situation, you can use getch() function for stop the program until input a character.
-When you input a character the program close without display the character you entered.
-In this case. you have to enter getch() function before the “return” statement.
+Sometime, you see a C program immediate stop after execution all the code of the program.
+So you can’t see the output of the program.
+In this situation, you can use getch() function for stopping the program until input a character.
+When you input a character, the program closes without display the character you entered.
+In this case, you have to enter getch() function before the “return” statement.

-In the above program, when you run the exe file of the program you can not see the output.
-Because the program stop immediately after run the program.
-So if you want to see the output add getch() before “return” statement like below code.
+In the above program, when you run the exe file of the program you can’t see the output.
+Because the program stops immediately after run the program.
+So if you want to see the output add getch() function before “return” statement like below code.

 /* Developd by Puskar Jasu*/